 Proxy client mode

 prxurl as an HTTP proxy to send the request.
-Therefore, by setting the
+Thus by setting the

-prxurl to the ESB, the client can ensure that the message would reach the ESB for mediation.
-The client can optionally set a WS-Addressing EPR if required.
+prxurl to the ESB, the client could ensure that the message would reach the ESB for mediation.
+The client could optionally set a WS-Addressing EPR if required.
+For example:

 ant stockquote -Dprxurl=<esb> [-Daddurl=<addressingEPR>]